niplav/site/range_and_forecasting_accuracy.md

 The PredictionBook data—how do I put this—simply makes no sense.
-I am pretty confident that this code *is* correct, but I think that the questions with very few prdictions are producing incorrect results, especially when the predictions are very close to each other.
+I am pretty confident that this code *is* correct, but I think that the questions with very few predictions are producing incorrect results, especially when the predictions are very close to each other.
 So let's arbitrarily exclude questions with less than ten predictions (actually an arbitrary choice I did not iterate over to get a "desired" result):